wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/evaluate-windows-labeling.md

 Applications like Word, Excel, PowerPoint, and Outlook deliver the user experience and underlying logic to add sensitivity labels to email, documents, or other content the organization wants to protect.
-The required labeling capabilities are built into the latest Office and Outlook clients for MacOS, iOS, Android, and the web.
+The required labeling capabilities are built into the latest Office and Outlook clients for macOS, iOS, Android, and the web.
 Once labels are published, users on non-Windows platforms can manually label content.
 No further action is needed.

 The story is different for Windows clients.
 During the transition to Microsoft Information Protection, the three options to enable labeling are:
 - Azure Information Protection client (classic)